-Most circulating items may be renewed once, each time for a period equal in length to the
+Most circulating items may be renewed twice, each time for a period equal in length to the

 original loan.
 Renewals can be made in person, by telephone, or online via the library homepage.

-The following items may not be renewed: DVDs and videos, Nook, items on reserve for other cardholders, passes to cultural sites, items loaned on special loan periods, items designated as “lost” in the online catalog, reference books, items interlibrary loaned from other libraries for Monroe residents, and books listed on the Monroe school system’s required high school reading list (summers only).
+The following items may not be renewed: DVD’s & videos, items on reserve for other cardholders, passes to cultural sites, items loaned on special loan periods, items designated as “lost” in the online catalog, reference books, items interlibrary loaned from other libraries for Monroe residents, and books listed on the Monroe school system’s required high school reading list (summers only).

 SECTION 5: RESERVES

-Any circulating item in the collection may be reserved except Nook and passes to cultural sites.
+Any circulating item in the collection may be reserved except passes to cultural sites.

 If an item wanted by a patron is not available, he or she may reserve it using the procedures and forms established by the library.
 Only items out in circulation or otherwise not immediately available at the time of request may be reserved.